 To illustrate it simply, slicing can enable video streaming, autonomous vehicle communication, and emergency services to run on the same infrastructure without interference with each other.

 A service like smart parking meters values high reliability and security but is more forgiving regarding latency.
-However, other services like driverless cars may need ultra-low latency (URLLC) and high data speeds.

 Network slicing in 5G supports these diverse services and efficiently reassigns resources from one virtual network slice to another.